svip-lab/impersonator/doc/runDetails.md

 image (out domain of the training set) from the Internet, the network seems to synthesize the style of images prone to the training set.
 The details of `post_tune`are shown in [here](./postTune.md).

+* `--batch_size`: the mini-batch size in the procedure of `pose_tune`, default is 4.
+If you want to be faster in `post_tune`, you can set a larger number, otherwise, if you get the errors like `RuntimeError: CUDA out of memory`, you can set `--batch_size 1`, the minimal GPU memory is 3.8 GB.

 * `--load_path`: load which model for inference.
     ```bash
     # if use ImPer dataset trained model